 - Apple/Foxconn – While everyone knows Apple, many may not recognize Foxconn.
 Foxconn is the manufacturer to whom Apple sends its materials such as electronic components, housings, charges, screen glass, and LEDs for the production of its computers and phones.

 - Microsoft/Flextronics – Like Apple, Microsoft partners with Flextronics to produce its finished products, the components of which are supplied by Microsoft.

-- Boutique and Small Footprint Wineries – Toll manufacturing isn’t just used by highly scaled companies such as Apple and Microsoft.
+- Boutique and small footprint wineries – Toll manufacturing isn’t just used by highly scaled companies such as Apple and Microsoft.
 Many small and boutique wineries across the world use mobile manufacturing bottling lines to bottle and label their wine at the end of its aging.
 This allows the winery, not unlike Apple, to maintain control of its product and quality without having to invest in expensive manufacturing operations that may only be used part of the time.

-Contract Manufacturing with ERP/MRP
+Contract manufacturing with ERP/MRP

-With the BOM tied to routings, inventory use, and output of finished goods, a parent company can monitor and maintain visibility over some or all the goods it manufacturers through third parties.
+With the BOM tied to routings, inventory use, and output of finished goods, a parent company can monitor and maintain visibility over some or all the goods it manufactures through third parties.
 This allows a quicker response when and if issues arise.

-These software platforms offer third-party manufacturers capabilities such as multi-level BOMs, EDI transmissions, labor tracking, shop floor mobility, engineering change order management, revision and versioning controls, expiry and lot control, and many other features.
+These software platforms offer third-party manufacturers capabilities such as multi-level BOMs, EDI transmissions, production tracking, shop floor mobility, engineering change order management, revision and versioning controls, expiry and lot control, and many other features.

-In contract manufacturing, a business uses another company’s production facilities from procurement to the emission of the finished goods.
+- In contract manufacturing, a business uses another company’s production facilities from procurement to the emission of the finished goods.